JavierMendozaGomez/JavierMendozaGomez/README.md

 And if you find her poor, Ithaka won’t have fooled you.
 Wise as you will have become, so full of experience,
 you’ll have understood by then what these Ithakas mean.

+Ithaka by C. P. CAVAFY

 ----
 #### Recommendations